Main Body

 Canada’s Parliament Buildings

-In 1961, Tommy was voted into the government.
-The government put many of Tommy’s ideas in place for the rest of Canada.
+In 1961, Tommy was voted into the federal government.
+The federal government put many of Tommy’s ideas in place for the rest of Canada.
 These ideas included money for seniors, minimum wage, and even health care.

 In a country-wide vote, in 2004, Canadians named Tommy Douglas as the greatest Canadian of all time.